jeffreyfloresca04/rainfallAPI/README.md

 ASP.NET Core Web API that exposes an endpoint to fetch the rainfall data per station

 ## Build and Run
-The web api can be build and run using Visual Studio 2022 (latest version)
+The web api can be build and run using Visual Studio 2022 (latest version) or via command line

 ## Dependencies